Why Nasal Reconstruction?

 Every year, half a million people who are interested in improving the appearance of their noses seek consultation with facial plastic surgeons.
 Some are unhappy with the noses they were born with, and some with the way aging has changed their nose.
 For others, a facial injury may have distorted the nose, or the goal may be improved breathing.
 But one thing is clear: nothing has a greater impact on how a person looks than the size and shape of the nose.
 Because the nose is the most defining characteristic of the face, a slight alteration can greatly improve one’s appearance.

-If you have wondered how nose surgery, or rhinoplasty, could improve your looks, self-confidence, or health, you need to know how rhinoplasty is performed and what you can expect.
+If you have wondered how a nose job, or rhinoplasty, could improve your looks, self-confidence, or health, you need to know how rhinoplasty is performed and what you can expect.
 No pamphlet can answer all your concerns, but this one can provide answers to many of the questions you may have.

 Successful facial plastic surgery is a result of good rapport between patient and surgeon.
 Trust, based on realistic expectations and exacting medical expertise, develops in the consulting stages before surgery.
 Your surgeon can answer specific questions about your specific needs.